ggc-itec/itec3870_social/Jonathan_Mayran.md

 **Favorite Movie**
-- Space Jam - two work Michael Jordan
+- Space Jam - two words, Michael Jordan
 - Deadpool - it was the first popular R rated movie that set a new standard in super hero movie
 - Star Wars :star: - Movie you must see, young padawan